DmitryF-go/articles/Ubuntu/13_Keras_and_TensorFlow_how-tos.md

 ---
 ### <a name="exercises" />Exercises and tutorials

-Helpful for me and I hope helpful for you:
+Helpful for me and I hope will be helpful for you:

    - [#AskTensorFlow](https://www.youtube.com/playlist?list=PLQY2H8rRoyvypL1nu_65Uhf5LuWlZdmSL) --
    Answers on frequently asked questions about TensorFlow.
 Useful answers for beginners.